MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

     - False positive
     - Informational, expected activity

-    For true alerts, specify the treat type to help your security team see threat patterns and defend your organization from risk.
+    For true alerts, specify the threat type to help your security team see threat patterns and defend your organization from risk.

 1. When you're ready to start your active investigation, assign the incident to a user and update the incident status to **In progress**.